farahassaf-25/Rental-Car-Management-System/README.md

-# Rental-Car-Management-System
+Rental Car Management System
-A JavaFx project using MVC pattern with phpmyadmin.
+A desktop application built with JavaFx and MySQL to manage all the functions of a rental car system.
+It help the admin to maintain the database of new cars, and rental cars with their due dates.It tracks the records of the number of cars, how many cars have been returned or rented.

-To run this project:
+Guide to run this project:
 - install xampp and start it

 - create a database name : db1
 - import the db1.sql file
 - extract zip file